tomkp/moxy/readme.md

   You can configure the response body and headers.

-  For the response body use either
+### response body

+  There are two ways of responding.
+You can either load the response from a file, or you can inline the response n the annotation.

   - ```response``` this allows you to inline your response
   - ```file``` the response body is loaded from a file (using either a relative or absolute path)

-  Response headers
+### response headers

   - ```contentType``` the content type, the default is```text/plain```
   - ```statusCode``` the HTTP status code, the default is ```200```